 Cat under the Tuscan sun from program one”Nobody Owns a Cat.”
-Photo courtesy of High Paw Media.
+Photo courtesy of The NY Cat Film Festival.

 Akamatsu featured in “Little Works of Art.”
-Photo courtesy of High Paw Media
+Photo courtesy of The NY Cat Film Festival.

 What will become an annual event to add to our list of film festivals to attend in the city, will also be spreading the good news about cats across the country, traveling to theaters along with the NY Dog Film Festival.